 That’s what I want to say about it paving the way for my fourth book and all the glorious things that followed.
 Being shortlisted for the National Book Award doesn’t sell books, but it made editors aware of me at the moment I was writing my next book, and set the stage for that life-changing auction.

 This is getting long, so I’ll save the details of Daughter of Smoke & Bone for my next post.
 It’s also the fruit of the writing practice, though in a different way, less directly and surprisingly making for an even better argument to play.
-I can’t emphasize enough that prioritizing fun in writing has exceeded my wildest dreams and is entirely responsible for my career.
+I cannot emphasize enough that the decision to prioritize fun in writing has exceeded my wildest dreams and is entirely responsible for my career.

 Xo